 Tip 3: Earn as You Travel

-As well as saving money, finding solutions to replenish your funds is a great tactic to sustain your adventures in the longer term.
+As well as saving some change, finding ways to earn money while you travel is a great tactic to sustain your adventures in the longer term.
 Two of the most common options are working and blogging.

-The former is a tried and tested method, with a range of possibilities from casual bar work to fully organised work and travel programs.
+The former is a tried and tested method, with a range of possibilities from casual bar work to fully organized work and travel programs.
 There are several countries where it’s easy to get a work visa.
 Blogging is also a great option for adventurers because it offers the chance to combine the experience of traveling the world with generating funds.
 Through a combination of advertising and patronage from readers, it can both finance your trip and encourage you to embark on a wide variety of experiences to create interesting content for your blog.

 You don’t have to stop there, though – starting a YouTube is an effective way to bolster your blog, and offers its own possibilities for earning money for your travels.